ohdamnitsnikki/secret_chef/README.md

 * A lot of the styling is styled with help of Bootstrap classes.
 The best part in my opinion of why using bootstrap is that it styles elements in columns and therefore automatically looks good on any screensize.
 * I've used cloudinary storage, allauth and summernote for this project to be possible.
 * Elephant SQL is used to help posting and fetching info back and forth of the database.
+* If a blogg post would be missing a picture there is a backup photo of food to be shown to make the post always appear nice and concistent.

 ## Features Left to Implement